Carlo Di Carlo

 Practice Areas

-Carlo’s practice that covers various areas of corporate, commercial and regulatory litigation.
+Carlo’s practice covers various areas of corporate, commercial and regulatory litigation.
 He has been named one of the Leading 500 Lawyers in Canada (Lexpert/ALM), one of the top litigators in Canada under 40 (Benchmark Litigation) and Who’s Who Legal recognized him from 2020 to 2023.

 Carlo routinely is involved in matters dealing with director/officer liability, shareholder disputes, oppression remedy cases and contractual disputes.
 Carlo has particular expertise dealing with securities law issues.
 He has appeared before the Ontario Securities Commission on several occasions, both representing OSC Staff and respondents.
 This is in addition to his representation of clients that are the subject of s.
 11 investigations by the OSC.
 He also has experience with class proceedings, where he has represented a number of defendants dealing with issues such as an officer’s breach of duty and shareholder misrepresentation claims.